 3.To what extent can we, as educators, help to shape the developments of technology in order to enhance human development?”

 "We need to develop the mechanisms for an open and public debate on the nature and purpose of education in the digital age which goes beyond safe slogans such as ‘meeting the needs of every child’ (who can disagree with that?).
 Instead, we need to confront the fact that longstanding assumptions about what education is for, who conducts it, and how it is assessed, may need to be challenged.
-And this challenge will need to take place in the public spaces of the media, not the confines of the education community –
+And this challenge will need to take place in the public spaces of the media, not the confines of the education community –The discussions around the issue of change within the diverse CCK08 community have been enthusiastic, informed, and truly energizing; yet, as diverse as this community is, its membership draws significantly from the field of education.

 It is not possible to make decisions about the future of education in a vacuum– we need to systematically model and build a new education system and offer examples of possible futures that are accessible not only to researchers, technologists and politicians but to parents, children and local communities."